NYC, Hell 3:00 AM: Recording and concept

-The writing and recording of what would later be titled NYC, Hell 3:00 AM started in the fall of 2012 only as a "ritual" for James Ferraro to record during midnight hours.
-At the time, he had only vaguely planned it as an imaginary soundtrack to a sex tape.
-One of the songs that came out of the sex tape concept, appearing on the final LP, is "Cheek Bones."
-Described by Ferraro as a "dark love song," it regards young people who try to experience sexual intercourse in the same way actors and actress in films do, as well as people's gratification from seeing emaciated bodies.
-It wasn't until the summer of 2013 when mixing of the LP was near completion that he realized a bigger theme with what he was recording, which was the dark side of New York City: "it was just inherent within these recordings that I was making.
+The writing and recording of what would later be titled NYC, Hell 3:00 AM started in the fall of 2012 only as a ritualistic project for Ferraro to record exclusively during midnight hours.
+At the time, he had only vaguely planned it as an imaginary soundtrack to a sex tape; one of the songs that came out of the original concept which appears on the album is "Cheek Bones", described by Ferraro as a "dark love song" regarding young people who try to have sexual intercourse in the same way actors and actress in films do for more satisfaction, as well as people's gratification from seeing emaciated bodies and their bodily anxieties.
+When the production of the album was near completion, he realized the album could incorporate greater themes, especially his experience of New York City, saying that "it was just inherent within these recordings that I was making.
 But it was pretty blind.
 At the end, it sort of revealed itself to me without me setting out and doing it."
 This process was very different from the making of his past releases, where it was more controlled with the main idea already planned.
 It also departed from the making of Ferraro's past works because it was the first time Ferraro recorded in an actual studio; he said that he "really enjoyed that experience of having a space to create in."